bastanja/stitch_generator/doc/list_of_stitch_effects.md

 **NOTE**

 zigzag and double_zigzag have no intermediate stitches.
 Therefore, they may produce very long stitches which are not possible to use with an embroidery machine.
-Take care to keep the paths narrow enough for zigag stitches.
+Take care to keep the paths narrow enough for zigzag stitches.

 ---